Musings: Influenza

 From ASM (American Society for Microbiology).
 (Links have been updated.)

 "The ASM is closely following the swine flu outbreak and wants to make you aware of current information and educational resources that you may find helpful.
 For general information please go to CDC site on the new flu.
 The CDC site contains information in print, podcast and Spanish translation for your use.
 In all infectious disease outbreaks, handwashing is one of the first and most important lines of defense against disease spread.
 The ASM has long been a leader in increasing awareness of the importance of handwashing and also has public education resources on handwashing for download and distribution at Don't Get Caught Dirty Handed."
-(Note that ASM is no longer the source for this file.)
+(Note that ASM is no longer the source for this file.
+And the CDC site is now an archive.)

 Things are moving fast, and much is unclear.
 I may write some more about this, but it is hard to keep up.
 I think the ASM info above is a good start.